rutopio/Glyphs-Plugins-and-Scripts/Script-AppendToSublayer/README.md

 ## Why you need this?

-- For easily setting instance and interpolating.
+- For setting instances and interpolating easily.
-- Reducing the file size.
+- Reduce the file size.
-- Making the banner of panel less icon.
+- Making the panel-less icon banner.

 |Before|After|
 |:---:|:---:|